James Reed (businessman): Reed Foundation

 The Reed Foundation is a UK-based charitable organisation, originally established in 1972 by Alec Reed as the Reed Charity.
 It supports a wide range of philanthropic initiatives, with a focus on education, community development, and poverty alleviation.
-The Foundation is the principal funder of Reed’s social impact projects, including The Big Give.
+The Foundation is the principal funder of Reed's social impact projects, including The Big Give.

 The Big Give

 The Big Give is sponsored and supported by the Reed Foundation, which was gifted an 18% stake in the Reed Group by the Reed family.
-As a result, The Guardian noted that Reed employees “effectively work one day a week to fund good causes".
+As a result, The Guardian noted that Reed employees "effectively work one day a week to fund good causes".

-The Big Give Trust is chaired by Reed and has helped to raise over £346m for UK-registered charities.
-It was founded by Reed's father, Sir Alec Reed, in 2007.
+The Big Give Trust is chaired by Reed and has helped to raise over £427m for UK-registered charities.
+It was founded by Reed's father in 2007.

 Reed aims to broaden the reach of The Big Give beyond the UK.
-During an interview with Spears in March 2023, he expressed his desire to recruit affluent families and charitable institutions from other countries, offering them a "starter kit" to create localized versions of The Big Give.
+During an interview with Spears in March 2023, he expressed his desire to recruit affluent families and charitable institutions from other countries, offering them a "starter kit" to create localised versions of The Big Give.

 Following the 2022 Russian invasion of Ukraine, The Big Give raised over £3.67m for the Disasters Emergency Committee Ukraine Humanitarian Appeal.
-In 2024, The Big Give raised £2.1m for women & girls charities alone.
+In 2024, The Big Give raised £2.1m for women & girls' charities.

+In December 2025, the Big Give Christmas Challenge campaign raised a record £57.4m, involving 1,591 charities and over 152,000 donors.
+Match funders—including the Reed Foundation—contributed £25.8m.
+The total surpassed on-the-night figures for established UK telethons such as Comic Relief and Children in Need.
+It is now the UK's largest annual public fundraising campaign.
+It aims to raise £1bn in donations by 2030.

 Other initiatives

 During the COVID-19 pandemic, Reed re-launched the Keep Britain Working campaign following its initial launch in the wake of the 2008 financial crisis.
 Alongside Lord Sugar, Lord Bamford, Luke Johnson, James Timpson and others, Reed called upon CEOs to protect jobs by sacrificing management salaries and company profit.
 During the campaign Reed declined his salary from the family business.
 He also donated £100,000 from personal funds to the National Emergencies Trust (NET), which was matched by a £100,000 donation from the Reed Foundation via The Big Give, whose campaign for NET raised £1.36m in total.

 In January 2022 Reed signed the Armed Forces Covenant on behalf of Reed Recruitment, in support of current and former service personnel in their transition away from the military.

-In a 2023 interview with The Times, Reed called on the UK's wealthiest 1% to give more to charitable causes, stating: “There needs to be a call to arms for the wealthy…the first place to look is in the mirror, isn’t it?"
+In a 2023 interview with The Times, Reed called on the UK's wealthiest 1% to give more to charitable causes, stating: "There needs to be a call to arms for the wealthy…the first place to look is in the mirror, isn't it?"